 Can Chickens Eat Potatoes?
 (Nutrition, Advantage, Feeding Tips)

 Chickens eat different foods; as such, except the food is marked as unsafe for them, you never can tell if they’ll eat a variety of food until you give them.
-Chickens eat potatoes, but not all types are good for your chickens.
+Chickens eat potatoes, but not all types are suitable for your chickens.
 Besides, not all parts of some types are safe for eating.

 Can Chickens Eat Potato